Genealogy Tips: New York Cops in The City Record

 - Police collections at the John Jay College Archives, including Manhattan police blotters (1916-1930s)

 Until consolidation in 1898, The City Record only covered Manhattan.
-For these pre-consolidation years, beginning in 1883, the Civil List was printed in the issues of Part I. However, it was not referred to as the "Civil List ," but the verbose "Officers and Subordinates in the departments of the City and County Government, with their Salaries and Residences."
+For these pre-consolidation years, beginning in 1874, the Civil List was printed in issues published in Part I in the last week of January, usually the penultimate or last day of the month.
+However, it was not referred to as the "Civil List ," but the verbose "Officers and Subordinates in the departments of the City and County Government, with their Salaries and Residences."
 To find the page in the list where police personnel appear, check the Index under "Police Department," and the page number for "employees, list of."
 Note that the Index to these digitized parts in pre-consolidation years appears at either the beginning or the end of the part.

 Researchers should have a sense of the office, bureau, district, precinct, or squad in which the subject police officer may have worked; for example, “Fourth Precinct,” or “Steamtug Employees.”